chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 Save and commit.

-For instance either [Netlify](https://www.netlify.com/) or even [Vercel](https://vercel.com/) are good choices as a deployment system for our docs site on every commit.
-But it's up to you how you want to deploy them.
+Running `build-storybook-docs` in your command line or continuous integration tool will output a static site in the "docs" configuration.
+Set up a static site deployment tool [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) to deploy the docs site on every commit.

 <!--
 Create a second Netlify integration to run the docs build script: